The role of boundary conditions in scaling laws for turbulent heat transport: Conclusion and open problems

-Let us notice that all rigorous results are in the form of \textit{upper bounds}, which therefore give us indications about the ``worst case'' scenario.
+\textit{Are these results optimal?} Let us notice that all rigorous results are in the form of \textit{upper bounds}, which therefore give us indications about the ``worst case'' scenario.
 It remains to be seen whether these estimates are sharp.
 This is very challenging from a mathematical standpoint and, at the current time, no lower bounds for the Nusselt number have been derived.
 Constructing exact solutions that saturate the bounds is probably impossible, given the complexity of the system, even at infinite Prandtl number.
 Nevertheless, in this direction, we want to mention the works \cite{TD17,DT19} in which Tobasco and Doering consider a passive tracer advected by an incompressible velocity field $\uu$, satisfying $\la|\nabla \uu|^2\ra\leq \rm{Pe}^2$, where $\rm{Pe}$ is the Peclet number.
 By adopting optimal designing techniques in energy-driven pattern formation in material science, the authors succeeded in designing an incompressible flow satisfying the enstrophy constraint such that $\Nu\gtrsim \rm{Pe}^{\frac 23}(\log\rm{Pe})^{-\frac 43}$.
 Together with the upper bound $\Nu\lesssim \rm{Pe}^{\frac 23}$ \cite{HCD14}, this lower bound demonstrate $\Nu\sim \rm{Pe}^{\frac 23}$ possibly up to a logarithm.
 In connection with the Rayleigh-B\'enard convection problem, this result shows the existence of a flow which is not buoyancy driven but nevertheless realizes $\Nu\sim \Ra^{\frac 12}$.

-Another important problem to study is the role of rough boundaries in the bounds.
+\textit{What are the bounds in case of rough boundaries?} Another important problem to study is the role of rough boundaries in the bounds.
 Numerical studies \cite{SW15} indicate that roughness can enhance heat transport.
 To the author's knowledge, the only rigorous result available is given by Goluskin and Doering in 2016.
 In their paper \cite{GD16}, they assume no-slip boundary conditions on a rough vertical walls.
 More precisely, the (vertical) boundaries are continuous (and piecewise differentiable functions) of the horizontal coordinates (that is $z=h^T(x,y)$ and $z=h^B(x,y)$) with finite $L^2$ gradients.
 By a (not standard) application of the background field method, the authors show